- 1 How do I get to Rachel Sager Mosaics?

 Do I have to be an experienced mosaicist to study here?

 No. The Ruins Project is open to all mosaic appreciators over 18.
-Be aware though that there will be many advanced discussions about mosaic technique and finer points of the medium.
+That said, you are required to have a minimum understanding of the art before taking The Ruins Project class.
+If you do not have access to classes locally I recommend my online course, Intuitive Andamento through Mosaic Arts Online, to gain insight about mosaic technique and finer points of the medium.
 Rachel’s decision to keep class sizes small means everyone will have room to work at their own speed and get plenty of personal attention.